2. tk Button

 cursor="hand2",

-# Set the relief style of the button when it is pressed
+# Set the relief style of the button

 # Set the padding around the text inside the button (horizontal)